kevinblighe/biostar-engine/README.md

 ## Bioinformatics environment

-To run bioinformatics tools the environment that the jobs are run in needs to be set up appropriately.
-The instructions makes use of [bioconda][bioconda] to install tools into the current environment.
-Make sure that you have enabled [bioconda][bioconda] prior to running the following:
+To run bioinformatics tools, the environment in which the jobs are run needs to be set up appropriately.
+The instructions make use of [bioconda][bioconda] to install tools into the current environment.
+Make sure that you have enabled [bioconda][bioconda] prior to running the following, and also that you have the server from Step 4 (above) running:

     # Activate the environment.
     source activate engine